 Foreign and security policy in international organisations

-Exercise of foreign policy influence through international organisations is important for Finland.
+Exercise of influence through international organisations is an important part of Finland’s foreign policy.
 Finland is an active member of many organisations, such as the Council of Europe (CoE), the Organization for Security and Co-operation in Europe (OSCE) and the United Nations (UN).
-Finland has also joined the NATO Partnership for Peace and is engaged in cooperation with the organisation in, for example, crisis management.
+Finland has also joined the NATO Partnership for Peace (PfP) and is engaged in diverse forms of cooperation with the organisation in order to develop its national defence capability.

 Council of Europe